inf112-v21/Snokarane/README.md

 # Description

-A work in progress java implementaion of the game "RoboRally" using the libgdx library.
+A work in progress java implementaion of the board game ["RoboRally"](https://en.wikipedia.org/wiki/RoboRally) using the [libgdx library](https://libgdx.com/).

 # How to run
+0. Install Java 13 or later.
-1. Clone project using Git
+1. Clone project using Git.
-2. Run Main.java
+2. Run Main.java using an IDE such as IntelliJ (recommended) or Eclipse.
+Alternativly compile and run using your preferred method.